nitin27may/angular-dotnet-core-docker/README.md

   docker-compose -f 'docker-compose.yml' up
 ```

+**Please note,** I have used Sendgrid, so it will require a sendgrid key to run, as it is sending an email confirmation on register, if you do not need, you can remove that code while registeing (in AccountService Class)

 ## About Project

 This is a simple web application.
 It has working user registration, login page and there is a complete example of CRUD which contains example for Angular Routing and dotnet rest api samples.
 Also, rest services are secure using JWT.